-Remember how hard you’ve worked for your equity, and don’t risk your future by betting on a bad lender.
+Remember how hard a developer has worked for their equity - it's not worth risking their future by betting on a bad lender.

 Make sure you dig deep.
-Ensure your lender passes the credibility test, and has the infrastructure to underwrite loans properly, especially if they’re new to the market.
-Also watch out for hidden terms, and ensure you have full transparency on the HOTs.
-For example, a lender may offer you a great rate but insist on a 100% Personal Guarantee, or additional charges on other assets, rather than the industry standard of 15-25% of build costs.
-Brickflow only lists lenders we trust, so we do the due diligence for you.
+Ensure every lender passes the credibility test, and has the infrastructure to underwrite loans properly, especially if they’re new to the market.
+Also watch out for hidden terms, and ensure developers get full transparency on the HOTs.
+For example, a lender may offer a great rate but insist on a 100% Personal Guarantee, or additional charges on other assets, rather than the industry standard of 15-25% of build costs.
+Having said all this, Brickflow only lists lenders we trust, so we have already done the due diligence.

 Taking a micro perspective

-It’s easy to get weighed down by the complicated process of securing development finance, but it’s also essential to take a wider view of the economic and political climate.
+It’s easy for a developer to get weighed down by the complicated process of securing development finance, but it’s essential to be reminded of the wider view in the economic and political climate.
 The time that elapses between site acquisition and/or planning applications, and actual completion of a scheme is a minimum of 18 months, but is usually somewhere between two and five years; potentially even more.

 Think how much has happened in the UK in the last two to five years with Brexit, the cyclical economy, changes in legislation, fluctuating currency and the Coronavirus.

 A developer’s ability, or lack of, to acknowledge and plan for changes that are outside of his or her control could be make-or-break for a property development scheme, and a developer’s future success.